OCamlPro/liquidity/docs/sphinx/src/usage/index.rst

-    --source <tz1...>        Set the source for deploying or running a contract (default: none) --private-key <edsk...>  Set the private key for deploying a contract (default: none) --counter N              Set the counter for the operation instead of retrieving it --tezos-node <addr:port>  Set the address and port of a Tezos node to run or deploy contracts (default: 127.0.0.1:8732) --protocol                Specify protocol (mainnet, zeronet, alphanet) (detect if not specified) --delegatable             With --[forge-]deploy, deploy a delegatable contract --spendable               With --[forge-]deploy, deploy a spendable contract
+    --source <tz1...>        Set the source for deploying or running a contract (default: none) --private-key <edsk...>  Set the private key for deploying a contract (default: none) --counter N              Set the counter for the operation instead of retrieving it --node <addr:port>        Set the address and port of a Dune node to run or deploy contracts (default: 127.0.0.1:8733) --protocol                Specify protocol (mainnet, zeronet, alphanet) (detect if not specified) --delegatable             With --[forge-]deploy, deploy a delegatable contract --spendable               With --[forge-]deploy, deploy a spendable contract